rizinorg/book/src/analysis/code_analysis.md

  - `aar` - analyze data references
  - `aad` - analyze pointers to pointers references

 Those are only generic semi-automated reference searching algorithms.
-Radare2 provides a wide choice of manual references' creation of any kind.
+Rizin provides a wide choice of manual references' creation of any kind.
 For this fine-grained control you can use `ax` commands.

 ```
 Usage: ax[?d-l*]   # see also 'afx?'
 | ax              list refs
-| ax*             output radare commands
+| ax*             output rizin commands
 | ax addr [at]    add code ref pointing to addr (from curseek)
 | ax- [at]        clean all refs/refs from addr
 | ax-*            clean all refs/refs